Skip to main content

 Arrival check-in / drop-off

 All campers MUST be checked-in each day by a parent/guardian.
 We highly recommend that only one parent/guardian drop-off the camper each day.
 Check-in will open 15 minutes before the camp's start time.
-We will only offer curbside drop-off.
+We offer curbside drop-off.
 You'll follow the signs to the Museum's turnaround and follow staff directions.
 Remain in your vehicle and staff will come to your car to greet you, get your name and the name of your camper.
 Campers will then head to their assigned camp cohort and dedicated staff, who will be waiting outside to greet them.

 Campers will not be allowed to be dropped-off before their published arrival time.
 Late arrivals must call and be checked in separately.